brakmic/JScripty/README.md

 ### JScripty

-A simple REPL-like utility for transpiling & executing ES6 code.
+A simple REPL-like utility for transpiling & executing ES6/ES7 code.

 <del>Inspired by</del> Stolen from the excellent [esbox](https://github.com/callumlocke/esbox)
 written by [Callum Locke](https://twitter.com/callumlocke).

 **Beware**: This project is not intended to be used for anything productive!

-It's a moving target and will likely change very soon.

-I'm __only using it to learn__ ECMAScript 6, React & Redux.
+I'm __only using it to learn and test__ several frameworks and libraries [*Inferno, React & Redux*]

+JScripty creates a fully functional `headless` browser environment in the console.
+Although there's no browser you still have the complete DOM functionality.

 #### Current Status

-- Supports ES6 & ES7. [[Babel](https://babeljs.io/) presets & plugins]
+- Compiles ES6 & ES7. [[Babel](https://babeljs.io/) presets & plugins]
+- Runs [React](https://github.com/facebook/react) from the console. [with [jsdom](https://www.npmjs.com/package/jsdom)]
+- Runs [Inferno](https://github.com/trueadm/inferno) from the console. [latest version [0.6.0](https://github.com/trueadm/inferno/releases/tag/0.6.0)]
+- Uses [WebPack](https://webpack.github.io/) to create a fully operational environment for `headless` live testing. :smile:
-- Supports React in the console. [[jsdom](https://www.npmjs.com/package/jsdom)]
+- Uses [jsdom](https://github.com/tmpvar/jsdom) to provide a complete DOM environment in the console.

 <img src="http://fs5.directupload.net/images/160325/hwjalw4v.png" width="900" height="500"/>